lajanki/quote_randomizer/README.md

   - The main script.
 * keys.json
   - An external file used to store Twitter access tokens and keys.
 Note that this file is just an empty shell to store your own keys.
 Only required for the tweeting component, ie. when running with '--bot quote' or '--bot song'.
-* quote.sh
-  - A Linux script to run quote.py.
-Automatically runs it again if the first try doesn't provide a valid quote.
 * quotes.sql
   - A file used to create the database.
 Updating the database is done by manually updating this file and running the main script with the --rebuild-database switch.
 * quotes.db